City Detail

 Implementation details:

 St. Cloud manages ELMS (Electric Light Management System) in an effort to promote traffic efficiency and safety as well as to minimize car idling.
-In the past few years, five roundabouts were built in the St. Cloud area also reducing idling time.
+St. Cloud is making roundabouts a part of their transportation standards.
+Roundabouts are simple, safe, reduce maintenance costs, and improve vehicle efficiency.

 Outcome measures/metrics/money saved: